Kamranmd50/xphisher/README.md

 # xphisher
-Its for fun onl.
+Its for fun only.
 For any problem Auither is not responsible.